 Will my dental insurance cover tooth bonding?

 Your dental insurance may or may not offer coverage for dental bonding.
-It depends on what the treatment is being used for.
-If you are receiving it for cosmetic purposes like for discolored teeth, then it most likely will not be covered.
+It depends on how you use the treatment.
+Insurance likely won’t cover it if you receive it for cosmetic purposes like discolored teeth.
 In this case, the treatment is considered elective and not necessary.
-If the treatment is for restorative purposes, then it will likely be covered by insurance.
-Any treatment that is considered necessary to protect the integrity of the tooth will mostly likely be covered.
+If the treatment is for restorative purposes, insurance will likely cover it.
+Insurance will likely cover any treatment necessary to protect the tooth’s integrity.

 Does tooth bonding break easily?

 Dental bonding is a strong material that can successfully repair a tooth.
-It is stronger and longer lasting compared to dental fillings.
-However, it is weaker compared to porcelain veneers.
-Many people are not ready for financial commitment or the permanency of dental veneers.
-In these cases, tooth bonding is a perfectly acceptable solution that can last up to ten years.
+It is stronger and longer-lasting than dental fillings.
+However, it is weaker than porcelain veneers.
+Many people are not ready for the financial commitment or the permanency of dental veneers.
+In these cases, tooth bonding is a perfectly acceptable solution lasting up to ten years.

 To extend the life of your bonded teeth, you should take good care of your oral hygiene and avoid chewing on hard objects.
-If you grind your teeth or clench your jaw, we highly recommend wearing a mouthguard.
+We highly recommend wearing a mouthguard if you grind or clench your teeth.

 Is tooth bonding painful?

-Dental bonding is a relatively non-invasive and painless treatment.
-There is a little prep work involved so you may experience some tooth sensitivity to hot and cold after the procedure.
+Dental bonding is a relatively noninvasive and painless treatment.
+It involves some prep work, so you may experience tooth sensitivity to hot and cold after the procedure.
 This is only temporary and will subside after a few days.
-Over the counter pain medication can be used however it is hardly ever necessary.
+You can use over-the-counter pain medication, but it is hardly ever necessary.

 Call Our Dental Office